cdsittampalam/documentation/docs/Deposit & Withdraw.md

 ### Create a Transaction

 For withdrawing money, the Qredo app consists of a wizard that lets you withdraw a specific amount of an asset from a fund.
-There needs to be a destination Bitcoin address in which to add the money to.
+There needs to be a destination cryptocurrency address in which to add the money to.
 You must ensure that you enter the correct asset, amount, address, and fund for the withdrawal.

 You also set the date and time or number of days for custodian approval, according to the length of your approval process.